Dynamic Balanced Graph Partitioning: Introduction

 \section{Introduction}

-Graph partitioning problems, like minimum graph bisection and maximum matching, are among the most fundamental problems in Theoretical Computer Science.
-Due to their numerous practical applications (\eg communication networks, data mining, social networks, etc.~\cite{andreev2006balanced,graph-part,graph-clustering-survey}), partitioning problems are also among the most intensively studied problems.
-Interestingly however, not much is known today about how to dynamically partition nodes which interact or communicate in a time-varying fashion.
+Graph partitioning problems, like minimum graph bisection or minimum balanced cuts, are among the most fundamental problems in theoretical computer science.
+They are intensively studied also due to their numerous practical applications, e.g., in communication networks, parallel processing, data mining and community discovery in social networks.
+Interestingly however, not much is known today about how~to~\emph{dynamically} partition nodes that interact or communicate in a~time-varying fashion.

-This paper initiates the study of a natural model for \emph{online} graph partitioning.
-We are given a set of~$n$ nodes with time-varying pairwise communication patterns, which we have to partition into~$\ell$ clusters of equal size~$k$.
-Intuitively, we would like to minimize inter-cluster links by mapping frequently communicating nodes to the same cluster.
-Since communication patterns change over time, partitions should be dynamically readjusted, that is, the nodes should be \emph{repartitioned}, in an online manner, by \emph{migrating} them between clusters.
-The objective is to jointly minimize inter-cluster communication and reconfiguration costs, defined respectively as the number of communication requests served remotely and the number of times nodes are migrated from one cluster to another.
+This paper initiates the study of a natural model for \emph{online graph partitioning}.
+We are given a~set of~$n$ nodes with time-varying pairwise communication patterns, which have to be partitioned into~$\ell$~clusters of equal size~$k$.
+Intuitively, we would like to minimize inter-cluster interactions by mapping frequently communicating nodes to the same cluster.
+Since communication patterns change over time, partitions should be readjusted dynamically, that is, the nodes should be \emph{repartitioned}, in an online manner, by \emph{migrating} them between clusters.
+The objective is to jointly minimize inter-cluster communication and repartitioning costs, defined respectively as the number of communication requests ``served remotely'' and the number of times nodes are migrated from one cluster to another.